MarZ0-aut/lm-tracker/Readme.txt

 out the individual modules and reading through the demo-programs aswell as checking out the big debug plot section to get an insight on the functionality of this software.

-This software package was created during my Master-Thesis at the Medical University of Innsbruck, Institut for Biomedical Physics, supervised by RITSCH-MARTE M. and THALHAMMER G.

-If you want more information about this software, don't hesitate to contact me.
-If you make use of this software in a publication please use the citation:

-Zobernig, M. "Methodischer Vergleich in der 3D-Lokalisation von optisch-gefangenen Mikropartikeln mittels klassischer Algorithmen und schneller Fokussierung", Masterarbeit, Leopold-Franzens-Universität Innsbruck, 2021.